evtmarini/Development-of-ML-Model-for-the-Classification-of-NSCLC-using-radiomic-features-from-CT-images/README.md

 # Explainable Radiomics-Based Machine Learning Model for Lung Cancer Subtype Classification

-Development of an explainable ML pipeline for lung cancer subtype classification using radiomics features extracted from CT imaging.
+Development of an explainable machine learning pipeline for lung cancer subtype classification using radiomics features extracted from CT imaging.

 ---

 ## Overview

-This repository contains the full implementation of a machine learning pipeline for the classification of lung cancer subtypes (Adenocarcinoma , Squamous Cell Carcinoma) using radiomics features derived from CT images.
+This repository contains the full implementation of a machine learning pipeline for the classification of lung cancer subtypes (Adenocarcinoma, Squamous Cell Carcinoma) using radiomics features derived from CT images.

 The project was developed as part of a postgraduate thesis: